Partner with us to help Obies translate their liberal arts education into meaningful careers.

 With a liberal arts education, the options for an impactful career are limitless.
 As students prepare to choose a major (and after they’ve declared), they often wonder how their coursework will translate to a career.
 WCIDWTM lists career areas, employers, and strategies to help students make intentional choices about academics as they consider internships, entry-level opportunities, and graduate study.

 Employers often reach out to faculty members for help promoting jobs or internships to students.
-Please note that the Career Development Center does not provide faculty contact information to outside parties, but we may reach out to you regarding opportunities we think you may be interested in sharing with your students.
+Please note that Career Exploration and Development staff do not provide faculty contact information to outside parties, but we may reach out to you regarding opportunities we think you may be interested in sharing with your students.

 Our office works with hundreds of employers and posts thousands of jobs and internships every year.
 We are always happy to review an organization or opportunity before you forward it to students.
 Please send these inquiries to firstname.lastname@example.org.